 Remove Bed Access

 Dog owners can use several products to prevent dogs from accessing certain areas in the house, including the bed and other furniture.
-You can try to use a pet gate, crate, cage, and bed blockers.
+You can try to use a pet gate, crate, cage, and bed blocker.

 You can also try to fill your under-the-bed with stuff that leaves no space for your dog to stay in.